khuangaf/steeve_homepage/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am the Chief Technology officer of Rosetta.ai, in charge of the core Deep Learning-based recommender system that empowers our clients with over millions of online shoppers.
+bio: I am the Chief Technology Officer of Rosetta.ai, in charge of the core Deep Learning-based recommender system that empowers our clients with over millions of online shoppers.
 In Spring 2020, I will be attending the University of Southern California as a Master of Science in Computer Science student.

 interests:
 - Recommender System